RavPower FileHub AC750

 Car chargers & power banks

-We've rounded up 20 of the best power banks on the market in our best power banks group test, and our current favourite that you can get in both the UK and US is the Zendure A2.
+We've rounded up 20 of the best power banks on the market in our best power banks group test, and one of our current favourites for portability is the Zendure A2.
 It's a 6700mAh power bank that holds its charge incredibly well.

 Zendure A2 power bank

 - RRP: £39.99

 It's also extremely portable, tough enough to drive over in a car, and has enough power to charge up your phone two- to three times (depending on its battery capacity).